Can Cats Eat Broccoli?

 A nice little treat containing broccoli that you might want to offer your cat are Sassy Cat treats.
 A rather wonderful sounding rabbit and duck, with broccoli and cranberry flavored treat is available from these guys.

 The meat ingredients balanced against the vegetables and fruit make this a very healthy choice.
 What’s more, the treat can boast being grain and filler free with no artificial preservatives.
-You can check out the treats on Amazon here.
+You can check out the treats here.

 Cats and Broccoli – Any Precautions?